ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Thanks to Richard Scheffenegger for helping to get this revision process started.

-The editors would like to thanks to Neal Cardwell, Reese Enghardt and Dave Taht for suggesting improvements to this document.
+The editors would like to thanks to Neal Cardwell, Reese Enghardt, Dave Taht, Michael Welzl, or suggesting improvements to this document.

 Discussions with Lars Eggert and Aaron Falk seeded the original RFC5033.
 Bob Briscoe, Gorry Fairhurst, Doug Leith, Jitendra Padhye,